The Fitness Zone

 What Is It?

-Traditionally personal trainers spend most of their time in a gym environment, training clients one on one and the rest of their time writing programs and adjusting them to meet their client's needs.
-Doing PT online allows you to provide your clients with programs, guidelines, videos and many other resources while leaving them in the driver's seat to succeed.
-Normally a Personal Trainer may look after between ten to thirty clients in a week where online personal training can allow you to look after over one hundred clients every week!
+Online personal training means offering PT services online, allowing you to reach not only those in your local community but all around the world!
+Traditionally, personal trainers spend most of their time in a gym environment, training clients one on one and the rest of their time writing programs and adjusting them to meet their client's needs.
+Being an online personal trainer allows you to provide your clients with programs, guidelines, videos and many other resources while leaving them in the driver's seat to succeed.
+Normally a personal trainer may look after between ten to thirty clients in a week where online personal training can allow you to look after over one hundred clients every week!
 Your time shifts from leading clients through your session to providing them with a plan to follow and working with them based on their feedback and their progress.

 Why Should I Consider It?